-- In "Terry and Korvo Steal a Bear", we only see brief glimpses of the family's adventure, as the focus is mainly on the residents of the wall.
+- In "Terry and Korvo Steal a Bear", we only see brief glimpses of the family's adventure, as the focus is mainly on the residents of the Wall.

 - Humanity Is Infectious: Subverted, Korvo wants to get off Earth as quickly as possible while Terry at least tries to assimilate with humanity.
 Both are still learning and are quick to misunderstand basic human mannerisms or use their technology in the wrong way.
 In season 2, he's mocked by another group of Shlorpians and it makes him notice how he's "gone native" as well without even realizing it.

 - Idiosyncratic Episode Naming: Each episode is named after an invention in the episode (usually beginning with a "The").
-The only exception is the season's penultimate episode "Terry And Korvo Steal A Bear" which is actually referring to a vague sub-plot in the episode while nearly the entirety of the episode is about the people in The Wall.
+The only exception is the season's penultimate episode "Terry and Korvo Steal a Bear" which is actually referring to a vague sub-plot in the episode while nearly the entirety of the episode is about the people in the Wall.